Prince Harry & Meghan Markle Started Blocking Instagram Comments

 Prince Harry and Meghan Markle were once excited to start their own Instagram account, @sussexroyal.
 However, the passion project has recently become a nightmare after a series of PR blunders left their account flooded with negative comments.

 As a result, the royal couple decided to turn off comments for several hours for their latest Instagram post, according to The Express.
 Comments have since been reinstated.

-The recent public relations fiasco occurred after news spread that the duke and duchess had taken four private jets within an 11 day timeframe.
-Royal watchers branded the redheaded prince and his former Suits star wife hypocrites, as the two had previously championed environmental causes.
+The public relations fiasco occurred after news spread that the duke and duchess had taken four private jets within 11 days.
+Royal watchers branded the redheaded prince and his former Suits star wife hypocrites since the two had previously championed environmental causes.

 After the pair shared a quote on Instagram about doing “a little bit of good” by Archbishop Desmond Tutu, users flocked to the upload to post their own thoughts on the gas-guzzling ways of the Sussex Squad.